kubedb/docs/docs/guides/postgres/initialization/wal/replay_from_azure.md

 User can initialize a new database from this archived WAL files.
 We have to specify the archive backend in the `spec.init.postgresWAL` field of Postgres object.

-The YAML file  in this tutorial creates a Postgres object using WAL files from Swift Storage.
+The YAML file  in this tutorial creates a Postgres object using WAL files from Azure Storage.

 ```yaml
 apiVersion: kubedb.com/v1alpha1